xzhang1998/xzhang1998/README.md

-- 👋 Hi, I’m Katherine and currently pursuing my Master's degree of Data Science~
+- 👋 Hi, I’m Katherine and currently pursuing a summer SDE internship opportunity starting from May 2023~
-- 👀 I’m interested in data analytics and familiar with Python and SQL :)
+- :heartpulse:I'm still a student pursuing Master's degree in Applied Data Science
-- :heartpulse: Machine Learning and Statistics are both amazing subjects!
+- 👀 I found data structure and algorithm especially interests me!
-- 🌱 I’m currently learning data structure and Java.
+- 🌱 I'm especially interested in software development and I’m currently developing my own websites!

 <!---
 xzhang1998/xzhang1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.